 In terms of policy, the desirability of a broadly defined right to counsel at trial does not depend on concerns over discrimination against defendants based on knowledge or wealth, but is adequately supported by the consideration that few defendants could be assured of a fair trial without such representation.
-83 In contrast, a right to counsel defined with the same breadth is not indispensable to the conduct of fair interrogations.
-84 d.
+82/ In contrast, a right to counsel defined with the same breadth is not indispensable to the conduct of fair interrogations.
+83/ d.
 The Exclusion of Pre-Trial Silence

 One of the innovations of the Miranda decision was the creation of a rule barring the use of a defendant's silence in custodial interrogation against him at trial.
 The majority rule in the states prior to Miranda had been to the contrary.
-See p.
-33 supra.
-This new doctrine was announced in a footnote in Miranda, 384 U.S. 468 n.37, without supporting
+This new doctrine was announced in a footnote in Miranda, 384 U.S. 468 n.37, without supporting argumentation.
+The only significant authority cited in support of it was Griffin v.
+California, 380 U.S. 609 (1965), which had held in the preceding year that the Fifth Amendment bars adverse comment on a defendant's silence at trial.
+See generally pp. 30-32 supra.